-If you’ve ever wondered about the differences between a credit union vs. a bank, or why a credit union feels different than a bank, then you’re not imagining things.
+If you’ve ever wondered about the differences between a credit union vs. bank, or why a credit union feels different than a bank, then you’re not imagining things.
 The “credit union difference” isn’t just marketing.
 It’s built into our structure.

 Credit Unions Work Differently Than Banks